xternet/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 _Exploration summary f(!=65) denotes f called with any value different than 65._

-As you can notice, Manticore generates an unique test case for every successful or reverted transaction.
+As you can notice, Manticore generates a unique test case for every successful or reverted transaction.

-Use the `--quick-mode` flag if you want fast code exploration (it disable bug detectors, gas computation, ...)
+Use the `--quick-mode` flag if you want fast code exploration (it disables bug detectors, gas computation, ...)

 ## Manipulate a smart contract through the API

-This section describes details how to manipulate a smart contract through the Manticore Python API.
-You can create new file with python extension ```*.py``` and write the necessary code by adding the API commands (basics of which will be described below) into this file and then run it with the command ```$ python3 *.py```.
+This section describes details on how to manipulate a smart contract through the Manticore Python API.
+You can create a new file with the python extension ```*.py``` and write the necessary code by adding the API commands (basics of which will be described below) into this file and then run it with the command ```$ python3 *.py```.
 Also you can execute the commands below directly into the python console, to run the console use the command ```$ python3```.

 ### Creating Accounts